WinTeach/pykib/README.txt

                         Allows all Websites to use your Microfon -awa, --allowWebcamAccess
-                        Allows all Websites to use your Webcam -emd, --enableMouseDrag
+                        Allows all Websites to use your Webcam -ads, --allowDesktopSharing
+                        Allows all Websites to share your screen and local computers audio
+  -emd, --enableMouseDrag
                         Enable Single Click (Touch) website movement (js injection)
+  -sp, --storePid       With this Option each start of the Rangee Browser the
+                        current Process ID will be written to the file .pykibLatestProcId in the users tmp path -spp STOREPIDPATH, --storePidPath STOREPIDPATH
+                        Path where the temporary current process id should be stored on the system.
+Only works in combination with --storePid
+  -rbd, --remoteBrowserDaemon
+                        start a remote browser daemon -rbp REMOTEBROWSERPORT, --remoteBrowserPort REMOTEBROWSERPORT
+                        Define the Port on which the remoteBrowserDaemon waits for incoming websocket connections -rbmi REMOTEBROWSERMOVEINTERVAL, --remoteBrowserMoveInterval REMOTEBROWSERMOVEINTERVAL
+                        Define Interval in ms in which movement requests are send when moving the remote browser window - Default 50ms
+  -rl REMOTINGLIST [REMOTINGLIST ...], --remotingList REMOTINGLIST [REMOTINGLIST ...]
+                        Defined a List of Urls which should be remoted - use * as wildcard
+  -aubr, --allowUserBasedRemoting
+                        When this option is set, the user on the remote side is allowed to define an own additional remoting list -rbst REMOTEBROWSERSESSIONTOKEN, --remoteBrowserSessionToken REMOTEBROWSERSESSIONTOKEN
+                        Only Request which includes the configured Token will be accepted.
+This Option will be overritten if 'useTemporarySessionToken' is set -utst, --useTemporarySessionToken
+                        With this Option each start of the daemon a temporary session Token will be created -tstp TEMPORARYSESSIONTOKENPATH, --temporarySessionTokenPath TEMPORARYSESSIONTOKENPATH
+                        Path where the temporary session token should be stored on the system.
+If not set the file .pykibTemporarySessionToken will be stored in the
+                        users tmp path

 example Usage:
         Save all .rdp files to /tmp/tmp.rdp and execute the script"/home/xfreerdp.sh /tmp/tmp.rdp", after that the file will be deleted: